Best novelty yarns

 If you're looking to add some special yarn to your stash, then you've come to the right place!
 You may already have a favourite DK or 4ply yarn, but there's a whole world of fun and novelty yarns out there for you to try!
 But what exactly do we mean when we say novelty yarn?
 Essentially we're looking at yarns that will create a textured or visual effect that you wouldn't get with a regular yarn - from eyelash yarns to faux fur yarns and glittery sequin yarns to super-fine mohair yarns - there's loads of unique yarns available.
 Because of the nature of these special yarns, they're often hard to classify as a standard yarn weight, so you may find them listed as 'Fashion yarns' by some retailers.

-If you fancy trying some novelty yarns, here's just a few of our favourites!
+If you fancy trying some novelty yarn, here's just a few of our favourites!
 And if you're looking for more advice for your yarn purchases, why not take a look at our pick of the Best cotton yarns or the Best hand-dyed yarns.

 1. Sirdar Alpine Luxe faux fur yarn